 Solution:

-- Check server logs: Review
+- Check server logs: Review /var/log/syslogor/var/log/messages.

-. - Analyze resource usage: Use
+- Analyze resource usage: Use htop,top,free -m, anddf -hcommands.

-commands. - Set up automatic backups: Regularly back up data to avoid loss.
+- Set up automatic backups: Regularly back up data to avoid loss.

 - Use monitoring tools: Tools like Zabbix, Prometheus, or Nagios can provide real-time tracking.